navipartner/docs/content/en/docs/retail/pos_processes/reference/payment_view_ref/index.md

 ---
 title: "POS Payment View Event Setup"
-description: "**POS Payment View Event Setup** can be used for entering a certain dimension in a POS transaction."
+description: "POS Payment View Event Setup can be used for entering a certain dimension in a POS transaction."
 lead: ""
 date: 2023-07-12T13:56:27+02:00
 lastmod: 2023-07-12T13:56:27+02:00